Preoperative Surgical Instructions

 - Contact lenses, jewelry, and dentures must be removed at the time of surgery.
-Please bring your eyeglasses and a contact lens case to the appointment, or wear your eyeglasses.
+Patients should bring their eyeglasses and a contact lens case to their appointment, or wear their eyeglasses to the surgical appointment.

-- If you have an illness such as a cold, the flu, bronchitis, sore throat, stomach or bowel upset, please notify the office.
+- If a patient has an illness such as a cold, the flu, bronchitis, sore throat, stomach or upset bowel, please notify our office.

-- If you take routine oral medications, please check with our office prior to your surgical date for instructions.
+- If routine oral medications are taken, please check with our office prior to the surgical date for instructions.
 Many medications may still be taken with a sip of water.